Work Study Employment (Federal & Institutional)

 Federal Work Study

-The Federal Work Study program provides many departments on campus with funds to hire student workers with financial need.
-In order for the department to use this money for student worker salaries the students they hire must qualify for and be awarded need based Federal Work Study financial aid.
+The Federal Work Study program provides students with the opportunity to work in departments on campus.
+In order for the department to use this money for student worker salaries the students they hire must qualify for and be awarded need based Federal Work Study funds.

 Institutional Work Study